 Sunday School classes continue on the 1st and 3rd Sundays of each month.
 Classes are geared to children aged 4-10, but older kids are invited too!
 Children are always welcome to sit with their families and participate in the service.
 Activity baskets are available, as are copies of the weekly "Sunday Paper" lesson and coloring page, based on the readings of the day.

-The Rev. Isaac J. Miller has been engaged as our interim rector, while the vestry, in conversation with the Diocese, plans the next steps for Good Shepherd's continued ministry.
+The Rev. Isaac J. Miller has been engaged as our interim rector, while he and the vestry, in conversation with the Diocese, plan the next steps for Good Shepherd's continued ministry.